What Survivorship Actually Costs

 I could tell you God provides — He does.

-I could tell you we were carried by community — we were.
+I could tell you we were carried by community — we absolutely were.

-And I could leave it there, tied with a bow.
+And I could leave it right there, tied up with a nice bow.

 But I think the bow is part of the problem.

-We tie a bow on survivorship so quickly that the people walking through it right now — the ones staring at an EOB they do not understand, or deciding between the co-pay and the electric bill — feel like they are the only ones failing at something everyone else seems to be handling fine.
+We tie a bow on survivorship so fast that the people walking through it right now — the ones staring down an EOB they can't decipher, or choosing between the co-pay and the electric bill this month — end up feeling like they're the only one failing at something everyone else seems to have figured out.

 You are not failing.
-The system is genuinely, measurably built without you in mind.
+The system is genuinely, measurably not built with you in mind.

-God has still been my anchor through every one of these years.
-That has not changed.
-And I can trust Him completely while still telling the truth about what this has cost.
+God has been my anchor through every single one of these years.
+That hasn't changed one bit.
+And I can trust Him completely while also telling you plainly what this actually cost.

-I can trust God with the outcome and still tell you plainly what the outcome cost.
+I can trust God with the outcome...and still tell you the truth about the bill.